 Plants need clean air to grow and thrive too.
 But it can be hard to recognize the damage caused by air pollution.
-It often looks like disease, heat stress, mite feeding, nutrient disorders, or water stress.
-If you’ve ruled those out, it’s time to consider air pollution.
+It often looks like a disease, heat stress, mite feeding, nutrient disorders, or water stress.
+If you can rule those problems out, consider air pollution.

 Types of air pollution

 Air pollution is estimated to cost US agriculture over one billion dollars annually.
 This damage can be chronic or acute.
-The smoky yellow skies from fires or fumes from a chemical spill fall under the acute category.
+The smoky yellow skies from fires or fumes from a chemical spill fall are acute forms of air pollution.
 More likely, your plants are feeling the effects of long-term exposure to low levels of pollutants from industry, power generation, and vehicles.
 The most common pollutants include nitrogen oxides, ozone, peroxyacetyl nitrate (PAN), and sulfur dioxide.
-Ammonia, chlorides, chlorine, and fluorides may also be in the mix that’s choking your plants.
+Ammonia, chlorides, chlorine, and fluorides may also be in the mix choking your plants.